-To whet your appetite, our US-based team has wilfully spent countless hours watching and re-watching the vast library of new and original content to bring you the best movies the new Netflix rival has to offer.
+To whet your appetite, we have been delving into the vast library of new and original content to bring you the best movies the new Netflix rival has to offer.

 - Want something to watch today?
 Head to our best Netflix movies shortlist